Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Framework and Experimental Setup

 This supervision is necessarily only a proxy.
 Unlike passage-to-document transfer, where relevance propagates upward along a containment relation, document-to-entity transfer requires inferring which entities within a relevant document are actually useful for the query.
 That inference is substantially weaker: an entity may appear in a relevant document without being important to the query or helpful for distinguishing relevant from non-relevant documents.
 Under incomplete entity linking, this creates two opposing risks: over-including weak entity signals and under-covering useful ones.
 We analyze the resulting supervision--coverage trade-off in Section~\ref{sec:The Supervision--Coverage Dilemma}.

 This proxy is not a methodological convenience but a structural requirement of the benchmark setting.
 Standard ad hoc collections such as Robust04 and TREC DL annotate document relevance, not entity relevance.
 As a result, deriving entity labels from document relevance introduces a real circularity: document judgments define which entities are treated as relevant, and those derived labels are then used to guide document ranking evaluated against the same document judgments.
-Conditional evaluation partially hides this circularity by restricting ranking to entity-reachable documents; open-world evaluation exposes it by revealing the resulting coverage ceiling.
+Leaked entity supervision hides this circularity: the entity run encodes the relevance judgments against which the document ranking is scored, so effectiveness remains high even when every candidate is ranked and every relevant document counted.
+Clean entity supervision exposes the circularity by removing it, and reveals the coverage ceiling that remains.
 This is not a flaw of one particular method, but a consequence of testing the field's central hypothesis without independent entity-level discriminativeness annotations.
 Making that circularity explicit, characterizing where it yields useful signal and where it breaks down, is central to the analysis in this paper.